 Motorised treadmill running is far removed from running outside in the real world.
 Your job on a motorised treadmill is to simply lift your feet off the moving belt quick enough to not fall over.
-This method of running can reward inefficient running technique and reinforce poor movement patterns.
+This method of running can reward the inefficient running technique and reinforce poor movement patterns.
 Next time you are around motorised treadmills take your headphones out and listen to the deafening pounding these machines cop.
 Look at how the poor machines bounce up and down with each crushing impact.

 The number one advantage of manual curved treadmills over their motorised rivals is the reward for efficient running technique.
-Long, heavy, destructive overstriding is not only not rewarded on a manual treadmill, it is almost impossible.
+Long, heavy, destructive overstriding is not only not rewarded on a manual treadmill, but it is also almost impossible.
 The curved contact point encourages a more natural sweep of the feet under and behind the body, similar to how I coach running outside on natural terrain.

-Further reward is granted to an efficient cadence on a manual treadmill.. and especially for strong body position and posture.
+A further reward is granted to an efficient cadence on a manual treadmill.. and especially for strong body position and posture.

-The Running Lab has a mantra..
-“Position is Power..
+The Running Lab has a mantra.
+“Position is Power.
 Efficiency is Gold”..
 Manual treadmills can be a fantastic way to train Strong Position / Posture and Efficient Movement Patterns / Technique.

 As there is no motor on a manual treadmill, the moment you drift away from sound running posture and efficient turnover of your feet, the speed of the belt changes – just like your speed and rhythm changes when running outside.
 This constant feedback promotes better running technique even without expert coaching.”

-“Yes..
+“Yes.
 Like any new active endeavour, good or bad, too much too soon can cause muscle soreness.
-The curved contact point of these treadmills result in your calf muscle loading a fraction of a second earlier each step, which can contribute to muscle fatigue and soreness.
+The curved contact point of these treadmills results in your calf muscle loading a fraction of a second earlier each step, which can contribute to muscle fatigue and soreness.
 While the Woodway Curve treadmill promotes this early muscle load as burning more calories, my advice is to ease your way into using such a machine so your body can adapt.”

 “I am so glad you asked.
 My life as a Podiatrist is dedicated to training Strong Healthy Performance Enhancing Feet.
 Without boring you too much, each of your feet has 33 mobile joints and 20 muscles within them.
-The potential contained in these joints and muscles is HUGE!!
+The potential contained in these joints and muscles are HUGE!!
 But they are forever incarcerated in stiff rigid shoes.

 I am not an advocate of barefoot running as much as I am barefoot living.
 Put simply, it is the 23 hours each day you are not running which create strong healthy feet.
-BUT.. the controlled environment of a manual curved treadmill is the perfect place to enjoy the benefits of using your bare feet to aid your running posture and technique – Start slowly and build gradually..
-You will thank me later..
+BUT.. the controlled environment of a manual curved treadmill is the perfect place to enjoy the benefits of using your bare feet to aid your running posture and technique – Start slowly and build gradually.
+You will thank me later.
 But only if you take your time.”